h1j4cky/adjelly/README.md

   --help               Show this message and exit.
 ```
 ### SMB
-Performs SMB enumeration and exploitation.
+Performs SMB enumeration and exploitation. \\
+If no creds provided, adjelly tries unauthenticated SMB session.

 ```
 Usage: adjelly smb [OPTIONS]